bartbutenaers/node-red-contrib-button-events/README.md

 ## Node Usage

+***REMARK: the easiest way to get started is by doing a calibration (see "Calibration" section below) to determine the timing values automatically, before you start using this node!***

 When the value of a button changes (high or low), this node will determine the kind of even that has happened:
 + A single click
 + A double click